DanielScholzde/in-memory-db/Readme.md

 ## Disadvantages:

-- The entire database is kept in memory; currently no lazy loading of data possible
+- The entire database is kept in memory; currently no lazy loading of data is possible
 - JSON write speed to disc is currently not yet as good as expected
 - The database is currently designed for a small to medium-sized database with few updates but many reads
     - write to disc is a limiting factor